-There is yet another equivalent way to define Ulrich sheaves, given a subscheme $X \subseteq \pp^d$ of pure dimension $k$, we can realize $X$ as a branched covering of $\pp^k$ by means of a linear projection from a linear subspace of $\pp^d$ of dimension $d -k -1$.
-One can define then a sheaf $\cF$ supported on $X$ (scheme-theoretically) to be Ulrich if for a general linear projection $\pi \colon X \to \pp^k$, we have that there exists a positive integer $m$, such that $\pi_* \cF \cong \cO_{\pp^k}^m$, see \cite[Prop.\ 2.1]{ESW03} for the equivalence of those definitions.
+There is yet another equivalent way to define Ulrich sheaves.
+Given a subscheme $X \subset \pp^d$ of pure dimension $k$, we can realize $X$ as a branched covering of $\pp^k$ by means of a linear projection from a linear subspace of $\pp^d$ of dimension $d -k -1$ disjoint from $X$.
+One can define then a sheaf $\cF$ supported on $X$ (scheme-theoretically) to be Ulrich if for a general linear projection $\pi \colon X \to \pp^k$, there exists a positive integer $m$, such that $\pi_* \cF \cong \cO_{\pp^k}^m$.
+See \cite[Prop.\ 2.1]{ESW03} for the equivalence of those definitions.

-For the rest of this section we will work over the complex numbers $\C$ unless explicitly otherwise stated.
-We now recall a definition of determinantal representations of subvarieties of $\pp^d=\pp^d_\C$ introduced in \cite{SV14}.
+We now recall the definition of determinantal representations of subvarieties of $\pp^d=\pp^d_\C$ introduced in \cite{SV14}.